The Lushootseed Peoples of Puget Sound Country

 Work played an important part in Lushootseed survival during these times.
 Many Native people became part of the region's growing economy, with fishing, carpentry, logging, canoe ferrying, agricultural work, and basket making providing income for their families.
 Sometimes, this new work was an extension of skills provided by the spirits.
 A man with Woodpecker or Cedar power might work as a carpenter, while a berry picking spirit might help a young woman gather strawberries on a farm and a basket-making power could help make wares to sell to tourists.
 By the middle of the 20th century, Lushootseed identity had become a mix of the traditional and the new, the Native and the American.

-Today, there are eight reservations in Puget Sound country.
-From south to north, they are the Squaxin, Nisqually, Muckleshoot, Suquamish, Stillaguamish, Tulalip, Swinomish, and Upper Skagit.
+Today, there are nine reservations in Puget Sound country.
+From south to north, they are the Squaxin, Nisqually, Puyallup, Muckleshoot, Suquamish, Stillaguamish, Tulalip, Swinomish, and Upper Skagit.
 Three additional tribes, the Snoqualmie, Samish, and Skykomish, recently received recognition from the federal government, but do not have reservations.
 Two more tribes, the Duwamish and Steilacoom, are still working for federal recognition, which would give them access to treaty rights.

 Lushootseed people today face many challenges.
 Traditional resources like cedar, salmon, and camas have been diminished by overharvesting and habitat destruction.
 Economic and educational opportunities on reservations are few, while Native people living off the reservation often face discrimination and the hardships of living away from their social networks.
 The Lushootseed language is only spoken fluently by a few elders, and Huchoosedah competes against television, pop music, and shopping malls.